qualitymanifest/find-dup-values/README.md

 This project recursively navigates a file tree and searches inside files for repeated strings and numbers.
 When done, it prints out a list of all repeated values and the files they are found in.
 This can be useful to find values that should be moved to a constants file.

-Processing all 1.23mloc of JavaScript in Node.js (including lib, deps, test, benchmark dirs) takes approx 5 seconds on a mid-range processor.
+Processing all 1.23mloc of JavaScript in Node.js (including lib, tests, benchmarks, all dependencies like v8 and npm as well as their tests) takes approx 5 seconds on a mid-range processor.
 Most projects will take less than half a second to process.

 ## Usage: